 id: string; // Unique stream identifier

-name: string; // Stream name
+namespace: string; // Stream namespace

 metadata: Record<string, string>; // User-defined metadata